 1. Any Kind of Meat

-On the other hand, the carnivorous animals’ digestive system is much more versatile and technically, they can survive eating only plants.
-But, they don’t eat it since their nature tells them to only eat meat.
+On the other hand, the carnivorous animals’ digestive system is much more versatile, and technically, they can survive by eating only plants.
+But, they don’t eat it since their nature tells them only to eat meat.

 2. Dairy Products

 Any kind of dairy product is bad for your guinea pig.
-Whether it’s yogurt, sour cream, cheese, kefir or milk, guinea pigs can have serious issues digesting these.
+Whether it’s yogurt, sour cream, cheese, kefir, or milk, guinea pigs can have serious issues digesting these.
 Dairy products can sometimes create problems even for us, humans, and for a guinea pig, that’s just overkill.

-Some people will still give guinea pigs the inside ’soft’ meat but that’s all the same.
+Some people will still give guinea pigs the inside ’soft’ meat, but that’s all the same.
 All in all, don’t bother with avocados.
-Eat them yourself and don’t ever give them to your guinea pig.
+Eat them yourself, and don’t ever give them to your guinea pig.

 Potatoes are completely useless for your guinea pig, apart from being dangerous.
 If we take a look at the nutritional value of potatoes, we can see that carbs are the most dominant.

 6. Tomato (Green Parts)

-When you feed your guinea pig with tomatoes, be sure to remove the uneaten food as tomatoes can very easily get ripe and in this state, tomatoes are very bad for a guinea pig.
+When you feed your guinea pig with tomatoes, be sure to remove the uneaten food as tomatoes can very easily get rot, and in this state, tomatoes are very bad for a guinea pig.

 Much like avocados, nuts have a lot of fat in them.
-Every single nut, such as walnut, hazelnut or peanut, has an excessive amount of fat.
+Every single nut, such as walnut, hazelnut, or peanut, has an excessive amount of fat.
 It’s not that this fat is necessarily bad.
-After all, we’re talking mostly about unsaturated fat.
+After all, we’re talking primarily about unsaturated fat.

 8. Candies and Chocolates

-Whereas nuts have fats, candies and chocolates have mostly carbohydrates… and some fat!
+Candies and chocolates have mostly carbohydrates and some fat too!
 If we’re talking about milk chocolate, we also have some fat in there, accompanied by a high amount of sugar.

 Seeds should never be given to guinea pigs.
 The main reason is that they can be very easy to swallow accidentally, and the seeds can easily choke your guinea pig.

 10. Certain Guinea Pig Treats

 But some of these treats contain ingredients unhealthy for guinea pigs.
-Most of them have some amount of sugar but also other unusable ingredients that can damage your guinea pig’s health.
+Most of them have some amount of sugar and other unusable ingredients that can damage your guinea pig’s health.

 Next time you plan on buying some treats, please read the product description carefully and decide whether or not to buy it.
-(Check out our review of the best and healthy guinea pig treats)

 11. Iceberg and Lighter Lettuce

 As much as it sounds strange, guinea pigs shouldn’t eat lettuce, at least not the Iceberg and lighter lettuce.
-We’re sure that there are some types of lettuce viable to guinea pigs but to pick the one that’s right is going to mean the trial-and-error approach.
+We’re sure there are some types of lettuce viable to guinea pigs, but to pick the right one is going to mean the trial-and-error approach.

 12. Gassy Vegetables

-You’ll agree that cabbage can sometimes make you bloated but in our case, we have the way of releasing that gas.
-On the other hand, guinea pigs, with no possibility of releasing it, will get bloated.
+You’ll agree that cabbage can sometimes make you bloated, but we have a way of releasing that gas in our case.
+On the other hand, guinea pigs will get bloated with no possibility of releasing it.

-13. Fresh Fruit That is High in Sugar
+13. Fresh Fruit That Is High in Sugar

 As we know, fructose located in fruit isn’t the healthiest sugar out there.
-In fact, it’s one of the LEAST healthy sugars as it converts to glycogen in your liver, rather than in your muscles, except in some rare cases.
+In fact, it’s one of the least healthy sugars as it converts to glycogen in your liver rather than in your muscles, except in some rare cases.

 If given in the right amount, fruit can supply a guinea pig with a healthy dose of vitamins.
 Be sure to thoroughly wash the piece of fruit before giving it to them.

 Remember that your guinea pig’s nutrition should be at least 80% hay.
 That being said, the other 20% are kept for food that your guinea pig can eat, aside from hay.

 You can still give your guinea pig an occasional treat or a piece of fruit.
-Meat, dairy products, chocolate or any kind of sweet or fatty snacks should be discarded and avoided at all costs.
+Meat, dairy products, chocolate, or any kind of sweet or fatty snacks should be discarded and avoided at all costs.